d-krupke/cpsat-primer/README.md

 xyz = model.NewIntVar(-100 * 100 * 100, 100**3, "x*y*z")
 model.AddMultiplicationEquality(xyz, [x, y, z])  # xyz = x*y*z
 model.AddModuloEquality(x, y, 3)  # x = y % 3
+model.AddDivisionEquality(x, y, z)  # x = y // z
 ```

+You can very often approximate these constraints with significantly more
+efficient linear constraints, even if it may require some additional variables
+or reification.
+Doing a piecewise linear approximation can be an option even for
+more complex functions, though they too are not necessarily efficient.

+Certain quadratic constraints, e.g., second-order cones, can be efficiently
+handled by interior point methods, as utilized by the Gurobi solver.
+However,
+CP-SAT currently lacks this capability and needs to do significantly more work
+to handle these constraints.
+Long story short, if you can avoid these
+constraints, you should do so, even if you have to give up on modelling the
+exact function you had in mind.

 > :warning: The documentation indicates that multiplication of more than two
 > variables is supported, but I got an error when trying it out.
 I have not
-> investigated this further, as I would expect it to be slow anyway.
+> investigated this further, as I would expect it to be painfully slow anyway.

 ### Circuit/Tour-Constraints